wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 {lang="text",linenos=off}
 	$ python manage.py runserver

 Navigate your Web browser to `http://127.0.0.1:8000/admin/`.
 You are then presented with a login prompt.
-Login using the credentials you created previously with the `createsuperuser` command.
+Login using the credentials you created previously with the `$ python manage.py createsuperuser` command.
 You are then presented with an interface looking [similar to the one shown below](#fig-ch5-admin-first).

 {id="fig-ch5-admin-first"}
 ![The Django admin interface, sans Rango models.](images/ch5-admin-first.png)